 Angie’s extensive experience enables her to work with people with all sorts of issues, worries and concerns, including anxiety, depression, eating disorders, complex trauma, the impact of violence/abuse and deep grief.

 You can see Angie privately, without a referral, or you can ask your GP (doctor) for a Mental Health Care Plan which will provide a rebate to assist with some of the cost (please note, we are unable to Bulk Bill).
-The Counselling Space is an NDIS Registered Provider, and you are welcome to talk with us or your Coordinator of Supports about developing a Service Agreement with you.
+The Counselling Space works with both plan and self managed NDIS participants, and you are welcome to talk with us or your Coordinator of Supports about developing a Service Agreement with you.
 (Angie is also accredited to work with people referred under Victims Services NSW and Qld and with NSW WorkCover clients, however is not taking new referrals in these areas at this time.)

 angie at the counselling space